 The more that we wait to address the pain, the more muscle atrophy we get, the more rapidly advances that degenerate joint disease and that arthritis.

-now the body is relying heavily on the skeletal or the bone support, which is what is causing the pain already.
+Hi.
+My name’s Dr. Sean McPeck.
+I’m the owner and CEO of Tier 1 Vet at medical center.
+The biggest thing is to get the pain under control as soon as possible.
+Because if it is arthritic pain, what you start to then get is what we call disuse atrophy, muscle atrophy, and then it exacerbates the issue.
+Once you start to lose that muscle, now the body is relying heavily on the skeletal or the bone support, which is what is causing the pain already.
 And so you exacerbate and amplify that pain as you start to lose that muscle.
 So we want to try to stop losing that muscle by getting rid of the pain so that the animal still uses those limbs.
 Right?

 It’s kind of common sense.
-But the more that we wait to address the pain, the more muscle atrophy we get, and then the more it rapidly advances that degenerate joint disease and that arthritis.
+But the more that we wait to address the pain, the more muscle atrophy we get, and then the more it rapidly advances that degenerate joint disease and arthritis.
 And we get bony changes that are very difficult to deal with.
 But there is a product, it’s a newer product out there called Myos.

-It’s very high in fortetropin, and what we know is that if the body has high levels of myostatin, it rapidly resorbes muscle that is not being used.
+It’s very high in fortetropin, and what we know is that if the body has high levels of myostatin, it rapidly resorbes muscle that are not being used.
 If you don’t use it, you lose it.
 And anybody that has seen somebody that has been paralyzed or in a wheelchair, you see how much muscle they have lost and the same thing happens with our pets.

 If they don’t use those limbs, they start to lose that muscle.
 But if we can lower the level of myostatin in the system, then we can slow or almost stop disuse atrophy.
 So even post surgically, people that have gotten, let’s say, a fracture repair or a TPLO for an ACL tear, they can see a significant difference just from confining that animal and the pain of not wanting to use that limb, that limb significantly shrinks in circumference due to loss of muscle.